steva-atomia/AtomiaStore/Documentation/resource-strings-and-localization.md

 ﻿Resource Strings and Localization
 =================================

-By convention, AtomiaStore uses the `App_GlobalResources\Common.resx` file and derived theme files and translations for all changable resource strings and translations except validation messages, which are located in `CustomerValidation.resx` and `ValidationErrors.resx`.
+By convention, AtomiaStore uses the `App_GlobalResources\Common.resx` file and derived theme files and translations for all changable resource strings and translations except some validation messages, which are located in `CustomerValidation.resx`.

 File Structure
 --------------